talorlik/ldap-2fa-on-k8s/application/README.md

 # Application Infrastructure

-This Terraform configuration deploys the OpenLDAP stack with PhpLdapAdmin and LTB-passwd UIs on the EKS cluster created by the backend infrastructure.
+This Terraform configuration deploys the OpenLDAP stack with PhpLdapAdmin and LTB-passwd UIs, plus a **full 2FA application** (backend + frontend) with LDAP authentication integration on the EKS cluster created by the backend infrastructure.

 ## Overview